Reading:

 Wisdom of the crowd

 No competitor is perfect.
-They make bad choices.
+They can make bad choices.
 They take risks.
-We believe that while either competitor might dabble in a few unprofitable keywords, both competitors are going to agree on the ones that pay off in the long run.
+While either competitor might dabble in a few unprofitable keywords, both competitors will agree on the ones that pay off in the long run.

-Most of us will never have a conversation with our top competitors about which ads convert best for them and which ones were time and money wasters.
+Most of us will never talk with our top competitors about which ads convert best for them and which are time and money wasters.
 Instead, we have to take signals and clues from what they don’t realize they’re telling us.

-Like we mentioned above, advertising on a keyword is notable.
+As we mentioned above, advertising on a keyword is notable for competitive intelligence.
 Advertising for a long time is better.
 And if they continue to pay for higher ad positions on this keyword, then that keyword is probably pulling its weight in the advertiser’s campaign.

 Finally, we get that people fall asleep at the wheel.
-They might not check their ad performance that closely.
-However, we feel confident that no one is going to let a weak performing keyword drain their budget for too long.
+They might need to check their ad performance more closely.
+However, no one will let a weak-performing keyword drain their budget for too long.

 Combining those ideas means that if we can spot keywords with these signs, then we can guess these convert well: